Samsung/TizenRT/apps/appgen/README.md

 ### How to use?

-In any directory, run the appgen shell script and just enter the application name that you would make.
+In any directory, run the appgen shell script first.
+Then, just enter the type of application and the application name that you would make.

 Your application would be generated at the apps/examples/